apalbright/thelittledataset/content/post/ice-phds.md

 ![](/post/ice-phd_files/phd_per_by_citizenship.png)

-While the two above plots show counts and percenatges for each of years 2006-2016 separately, the trends over time aren't of great importance to my overarching goal for this post.
+While the two above plots show counts and percentages for each of years 2006-2016 separately, the trends over time aren't of great importance to my overarching goal for this post.
 So, I also simply calculate the percentage of doctoral degree earners that are international across all years 2006-2016.
 Those stats are represented by a simple bar plot below.
 I color economics orange for emphasis since that's my academic community.
 All engineering fields except for aerospace have a majority international doctoral student population.
 Computer science and economics also have majority international doctoral student populations.

 ![](/post/ice-phd_files/phd_per_temp.png)